SolidWallOfCode/libswoc/doc/code/Errata.en.rst

 very detailed and thorough error report on a failure, which as much context as possible.
 In some sense, to have a stack trace without actually crashing.

-Recently (Sep 2021) I've restructured |Errata| based on additional usage experience.
+Recently (Jan 2022) I've restructured |Errata| based on additional usage experience.

 *  The error code was removed for a while but has been added back.
 Although not that common, it is not rare that having a code is useful for determining behavior for an error.
 The most common